-I felt like a tattletale.
-But she needed to know this.
 “They put a pair of pliers on the third-floor cable.
-It’s out of my reach, but anyone taller than I am could do it easily with a stepstool or small ladder.”
+It’s out of my reach, but anyone taller than I am could do it easily with a step-stool or small ladder.”

 “Not Tamara,” she said promptly.
 “As I believe I told you before, she’s afraid of heights.
 She won’t climb even the smallest ladder.
 So that leaves Jenna and Joel.”

 I wasn’t so quick to let Tamara off the hook.
-She was the most obviously unbalanced of the family.
+She was the only one of the family who seemed unbalanced.
 “When did the elevator stop working?
 Was Tamara in the hospital, or could she have done it?
 Or paid someone to do it for her?”

 Marguerite’s eyes narrowed to pencil slashes.
 “That implies one of the household employees.”

 I’d known she wasn’t going to like what I had to say, but I still had to swallow hard and take a slow breath before continuing.
 “I’m sorry if that sounds disrespectful.
 But I have to look at any possibility.
 When did you first notice you couldn’t use it?”